roryp/reliable-web-app-pattern-java-workshop/Part1-Tooling/README.md

 ### 7. Next Up

-Now that you have deployed the reference implementation, you can move on to the next section of the workshop - an overview of the Reliable Web Application pattern.
+Now that you have deployed the reference implementation, you can proceed to the next section of the workshop, which provides an overview of the Reliable Web Application pattern.

 [Part 2 - RWA Overview](../Part2-RWA-Overview/README.md)

-### Appendix A (only to be run after completing the workshop)
+### Appendix A (To be run only after completing the workshop)

 To tear down the deployment, run the following command: